Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/admin/setup/priority-accounts.md

 ## <a name="remove-a-user-from-the-priority-accounts-list"></a>Supprimer un utilisateur de la liste des comptes prioritaires

-1. Go to the Centre d’administration Microsoft 365 at <a href="https://go.microsoft.com/fwlink/p/?linkid=2024339" target="_blank">https://admin.microsoft.com</a> .
+1. Go to the Centre d'administration Microsoft 365 at <a href="https://go.microsoft.com/fwlink/p/?linkid=2024339" target="_blank">https://admin.microsoft.com</a> .

 2. Go to **Setup**  >  **Organizational knowledge**, and choose **View** under Monitor your most **important accounts**.